 To ensure that the aforementioned reentrant transition is not a finite size effect, we study the scaling of the averaged NPR with the system size $\mathcal{N}$ in Fig.~\ref{fig:NPR scaling}.
 Several values of the quasiperiodic modulation strength $\Delta_1$ are considered, showing the different phases of the system.
-In the extended phase (blue), the averaged NPR is constant and equal to $2/3$ as expected.
+In the perfectly extended phase where the quasiperiodic strength $\Delta_1=0.00$ (blue), the averaged NPR is constant and equal to $2/3$ as expected.
 In the first localized phase (orange), as well as in the second one (black), $\langle \mathrm{NPR} \rangle \to 0$ as $\mathcal{N} \to \infty$, a scaling that is an unambiguous marker of the localized nature of the system eigenstates.
-Moreover it is clear from Fig.~\ref{fig:NPR scaling} that within the second intermediate phase (green), the averaged NPR tends to a finite value when $\mathcal{N} \to \infty$, ensuring the fact that it is a genuine intermediate critical phase.
-An additional study including finite size scaling and multifractal analysis is proposed in the Appendix, demonstrating the critical nature of the eigenstates within the second intermediate phase.
+Moreover it is clear from Fig.~\ref{fig:NPR scaling} that within the second intermediate phase (green), the averaged NPR tends to a finite value when $\mathcal{N} \to \infty$, ensuring the fact that it is a genuine intermediate phase.

 So far, we have only looked at quantities averaged over the entire eigenspectrum.
 To better understand how the Hamiltonian \eqref{eq:H} is affected by the RLT, we show in Fig.~\ref{fig:spectrum vs Delta1} its corresponding eigenspectrum as a function of the quasiperiodic modulation $\Delta_1$, and present in a color code the NPR for each eigenstate $n$ of the system.
 A red (blue) color indicates localized (extended) states, while other colors denote states with an intermediate value of the participation ratio.
 In the upper panel, we show the ordered eigenfrequencies in units of the bare emitter frequency, $\omega_n/\omega_0$, while in the lower panel we represent the normalized eigenstate index $n/2\mathcal{N}$.